Victoria McCloud: Early life and education

 McCloud was born in Surrey, England on 13 October 1969.
 She was inspired become a lawyer, as a child, after watching the television series Crown Court.

+She has also written of the inspiration of her ancestor Sarah Jane Rees (1839–1916), a master mariner and poet who in the National Eisteddfod of Wales of 1865 became the first woman ever to win the Bardic crown.

 McCloud graduated from Christ Church, Oxford in 1990 with a degree in Experimental Psychology and obtained a doctorate in 1993 in human visual system science.
 A year later, McCloud completed a law conversion course and was called to the bar in 1995.
+Three years later came a change of name and a transition to female.

 Career

-McCloud had previously been a barrister at Coram Chambers.
-From 2006 McCloud was a Deputy Costs Judge / Taxing Master, then appointed a Queen's Bench Master in June 2010 and also re-appointed as a Costs Judge / Taxing Master in 2017.
+As a barrister, McCloud joined Coram Chambers and was a member of the Bar Equality and Diversity Committee from 2004 to 2010.
+From 2006, McCloud was a Deputy Costs Judge / Taxing Master, and then in June 2010 was appointed as a Master of the Senior Courts, Queen's Bench Division, becoming the youngest ever Master in the High Court, the first trans person, and the second woman ever to have been given the position.
+In 2017, McCloud was appointed as a Costs Judge / Taxing Master.

-McCloud wrote the first five editions of the Civil Procedure Handbook and the Surveillance and Intelligence Law Handbook for OUP (as Victoria Williams).
+As Victoria Williams, McCloud wrote the first five editions of the Civil Procedure Handbook and the Surveillance and Intelligence Law Handbook for Oxford University Press.

-McCloud was a Master of the Senior Courts, Queen's Bench Division, appointed in 2010.
-McCloud was the youngest ever Master in the High Court when appointed, the first trans person and second woman to have ever been given the position.
-In a letter from Master McCloud, November 2019, she said "I suspect that such limited success as I had later in life fluking my way to winning the odd case as a barrister may well have been more about grinding down my opponents, not giving up but doggedly carrying on annoyingly to the end, than due to any great forensic brilliance.
+In a letter from Master McCloud, in November 2019, she said "I suspect that such limited success as I had later in life fluking my way to winning the odd case as a barrister may well have been more about grinding down my opponents, not giving up but doggedly carrying on annoyingly to the end, than due to any great forensic brilliance.
 I gather the Komodo Dragon does much the same: bite the prey and then follow it for miles, sometimes nipping at its heels, until it expires and becomes the next meal."

 In 2016 McCloud began consulting with professionals working in the historic abuse field, hoping to improve the experience of justice for victims as well as for defendants and insurers, founding the Historic Abuse Lawyers' forum (HALF) to look at the possibility of alternative approaches to trial and resolution.